MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnectsync-implement-password-synchronization.md

 # Implementing password synchronization with Azure AD Connect sync

-This topic provides you with the information you need to enable password synchronization provided by Azure Active Directory Connect synchronization services (Azure AD Connect sync) in your environment.
+This topic provides you with the information you need to synchronize your user passwords from an on-premises Active Directory (AD) to a cloud-based Azure Active Directory (Azure AD).

 ## What is password synchronization